 If you are interested in becoming a parish councillor please speak to the Parish Clerk or any existing Councillor to find out more.
 Any volunteers could be co-opted (voted on) to the Council at the following Parish Council meeting.

 The Annual Assembly meeting for Shurdington Parish Council will be held on Tuesday 23rd April 2019 in the Social Centre.
-The meeting will commence at 7:30pm and will be chaired by the Chair of Shurdington Parish Council, Cllr George Porter.
+The meeting will commence at 7:30pm and will be chaired by the Chairman of Shurdington Parish Council, Cllr George Porter.

 The guest speaker at this year's Assembly is Mr Chris Riley, Area Manager from Gloucestershire County Council's Highway Commissioning Team.
 Chris will be providing an update on the new Highway's commissioning structure and new contracts with Ringway, Atkins and Tarmac.

 This meeting is your opportunity to ask questions or raise any matter of concern with your Parish Councillors and other organisations present.

 At the February 2019 meeting of the Parish Council, Councillor Judy Greening's resignation was formally accepted.
 Councillor Greening has ably worked on the Council for some time and has contributed a great amount to the Parish.